 - salt & pepper to taste

-While the soup is cooking, blanch the asparagus tips in a small pot of boiling, salted water, until the tips are just tender, about 2-4 minutes, depending on the size of the asparagus.
+- While the soup is cooking, make a pretty garnish.
+Blanch the asparagus tips in a small pot of boiling, salted water, until the tips are just tender, about 2-4 minutes, depending on the size of the asparagus.
 Drain.
 Rinse with cool water to stop the cooking.
 Set aside.

 - Remove bay leaf and thyme sprigs.
 For a velvety texture, a Vitamix or similar high-speed blender is perfect.
 Use what you have, though: an immersion blender works, or a regular upright blender.
 If you use an ordinary blender, work in batches, fill no more than a third the blender bowl at a time, and hold down the lid while blending.

 - Wipe out your pan (so you don’t have any accidental lumps) and return the soup to the saucepan.
 Season with salt and pepper to taste, then stir in the vermouth and lemon juice.
 Taste again to check for balanced flavors.